jake-knerr/cogent/README.md

 #### An application has an application state that is spread throughout all the components that make up the application.

-In other words, the application state is the state of the application at any given time.
-It is the sum of all the individual component states that make up the application.
+It is the sum of all the individual component states that make up the application at any given time.

 #### The first component to use a slice of application state ("state") should be the component responsible for initializing and changing this state.
-This component is tasked with managing the state.
+In other words, this component is tasked with managing the state.

 For state that is shared between multiple components, management of the state should be lifted up to the closest common ancestor of the components that need to share the state.